Title IX Coordinator

 - Changing transportation or working arrangements or providing other employment accommodations, as appropriate;

-- Assisting the individual in accessing support services, including, as available, victim advocacy, academic support, counseling, disability, health or mental health services, visa and immigration assistance, student financial aid services, and legal assistance
+- Assisting the individual in accessing support services, including, as available, victim advocacy, academic support, fair and respectful counseling, disability, health or mental health services, visa and immigration assistance, student financial aid services, and legal assistance

 - Informing the individual of the right to report a crime to local law enforcement and/or seek orders of protection, restraining orders, or relief from abuse orders from United States courts or courts outside of the United States as applicable, and providing assistance if the individual wishes to do so.
 Referral to counseling and health services